 The best thing about the degree is that it quite successfully integrates the view from real-life industry into the academic environment.
 We were taught by real-life industry experts and got great insight into the different topics that were taught.

 I gained great insights into quite a number of different industries in which Biotechnology or Bioprocessing is needed.
 One really gets a comprehensive overview about a large number of different topics.
 Also the course really does prepare you to give great presentations and teaches one how to handle group work successfully.
 Warwick is a good University and getting a degree there most certainly will give one’s career a solid basis!
-With the high quality comes the great effort one has to put into his/her degree, especially if one wants to graduate with honors.
+With the high quality comes the great effort one has to put into their degree, especially if one wants to graduate with honors.
 So be prepared to spend quite some time in front of the computer!

 Graduated in 2013